Residential Alcohol And Drug Rehab Guide For Buckinghamshire

 A Brief Overview of Our Rehab Services

-Sanctuary Lodge in Halstead, Essex, boasts one of the best rehabilitation facilities in the UK.
+Sanctuary Lodge in Halstead, Essex, boasts one of the best rehabilitation programmes in the UK.
 Just 86 miles away from Buckinghamshire, and less than a 2 hour drive, Sanctuary Lodge is ideally situated to help you find a clear path to recovery.
 Our highly experienced team of addiction professionals has successfully guided many addicts toward kicking their addictions over the years.

 We have an integrated detox programme that will help make your withdrawal symptoms more bearable during the initial stages of your treatment.
 The detox process will be facilitated by medication therapies and 24/7 supervision, to ensure you’re properly cleansed of the harmful substances in your bloodstream.
 This will ensure you get into rehab drug-free, with less risk of relapse.

-You’ll be going through rehab in a comfortable environment, equipped with the amenities that will make your stay easier.
+You’ll be going through alcohol or drug rehab in a comfortable environment, equipped with the amenities that will make your stay easier.
 Our facility sports spacious bedrooms with ensuite bathrooms, an outdoor space for healthy relaxation, access to sports and recreational facilities, and Wi-Fi.
 These amenities are put in place to promote a healthy social environment, and make the recovery process a fun one.